waigirikamau/GROUP681_Web_Assignment/README.md

 Recreate the above portfolio website as is using HTML and CSS.
+NOTE; Confirm the websites specification from the assignment tab on your lms
 Feel free to use bootstrap library